Contract Vehicles & GWACs

 Mastering the Navy SeaPort-NxG is a prerequisite for any contractor serious about long-term success with the Department of the Navy.
 By understanding the functional areas, monitoring the rolling admission windows, and leveraging data-driven insights from tools like SamSearch, contractors can effectively position themselves to win task orders and build a sustainable federal pipeline.

-Learn about VA T4NG, the VA's primary IT contract vehicle.
-Discover how it works, its scope, and how contractors can leverage it for federal growth.
+Learn about DOS EVOLVE, the Department of State's key IT contract vehicle.
+Understand how it works, its components, and how to find opportunities for your firm.